gdeek/forkgpt/README.md

 # ForkGPT

 A tiny, scrappy chat playground.
-It’s like ChatGPT, but with a superpower: a right‑side Reply Viewer where you can branch, nest, and curate which answers should count as context for future messages.
-Follow multiple what‑ifs without wrecking your main thread.
+It’s like ChatGPT, but with a superpower: a right‑side Reply Viewer where you can follow multiple what‑ifs without wrecking your main thread.
+And allows you to branch, nest, and curate which answers should count as context for future messages.

 ## What It Is
 - A local‑first (too lazy to add persistence - coming soon), browser‑based chat UI for exploring ideas and questions - to any depths.